Philipp Haller

 June 2007.

-by Philipp Haller and Martin Odersky.
+Philipp Haller and Martin Odersky

-7th Joint Modular Languages Conference,
+7th Joint Modular Languages Conference

 (JMLC 2006),